bmancini55/building-lightning/src/advanced/swap_out.md

 1. the offerer of an HTLC has access to reclaim the funds after some timeout period
 1. the recipient of an HTLC can claim the funds using the preimage

-With swaping it's much simpler than inside a channel.
+With swaping it's much simpler than inside a channel which requires support for revocation.
 In our example, Alice can claim the on-chain HTLC using the preimage that she knows.
 If she does this, then Bob can extract the preimage and settle the off-chain HTLC so that he doesn't lose funds.

 One final note is that just like off-chain payments, to ensure there are no funds lost, the timeouts must be larger for incoming HTLCs than the corresponding outgoing HTLC.
 This ensures that an outgoing HTLC is always fully resolve before the incoming HTLC can be timed out.